The AI Bill of Materials Becomes the Supply Chain Map

 Software components.
 The ordinary SBOM layer remains essential: packages, versions, hashes, licenses, dependency relationships, build context, container images, serving frameworks, orchestration code, and update history.

 Models.
-The map should identify model names, versions, checkpoints, providers, architectures where available, quantization or distillation status, fine-tunes, adapters, guardrail models, embedding models, and hosted API dependencies.
+The map should identify model names, versions, checkpoints, providers, architectures where available, quantization or distillation status, fine-tunes, adapters, guardrail models, embedding models, hosted API dependencies, and model-weight access or release boundaries.

 Datasets and indexes.
-Training data summaries, fine-tuning data, evaluation datasets, retrieval corpora, vector indexes, synthetic data, preference data, labeling sources, filtering rules, known exclusions, and data rights should be represented or linked.
+Training data summaries, fine-tuning data, evaluation datasets, retrieval corpora, vector indexes, synthetic data, preference data, labeling sources, filtering rules, known exclusions, sensitivity, provenance, hashes where feasible, and data rights should be represented or linked.
+This is where the AIBOM connects to the earlier essay The Data Sheet Becomes the Supply Chain.

 Prompts and policies.
 System prompts, prompt templates, safety policies, routing rules, refusal instructions, output validators, tool descriptions, and escalation rules can materially affect behavior and should be versioned.

 Tools and permissions.
-Agentic systems need records of available tools, scopes, credentials, service accounts, MCP servers, browser permissions, file access, payment authority, email/calendar access, and human approval gates.
+Agentic systems need records of available tools, scopes, credentials, service accounts, MCP servers, browser permissions, file access, payment authority, email/calendar access, human approval gates, and agent identity bindings.
+A reusable agent skill or work instruction can be a supply-chain component when it grants repeatable authority.

 Evidence links.
-The map should connect components to model cards, datasheets, licenses, security advisories, vulnerability records, evaluations, red-team findings, safety cases, audits, incident reports, and procurement documents.
+The map should connect components to model cards, data sheets, licenses, security advisories, vulnerability records, evaluations, red-team findings, safety cases, audits, incident reports, procurement documents, and public registers where a system is deployed in a regulated or public-interest setting.

 Uncertainty.
 Some components will be unknown, withheld, inferred, proprietary, or described only at a coarse level.
 A good map should not hide those gaps.
 Unknowns are governance data.